Are Free Government Dental Implant Grants Real?

 Itemized Deductions

-Dental implants are tax deductible, and patients undergoing full-mouth replacement save the most money when they consolidate expenses in a single year.
+The IRS permits tax deductions for dental implants, and patients undergoing full-mouth replacement save the most money when they consolidate expenses in a single year.

 The average cost of full-mouth replacement teeth starts at $35,000 and often ranges higher, helping patients overcome two thresholds when expenses fall into one year.